 The conversion or purchase stage is the point at which the customer has gathered all the necessary information and makes the decision to buy.

 This stage is pivotal as it involves the actual transaction.
-To facilitate this stage, businesses use clear and compelling call-to-actions, personalized retargeting ads, and sometimes offer limited-time discounts or promotions to motivate the customer to make the purchase.
+To facilitate this step, businesses use clear and compelling call-to-actions, personalised retargeting ads, and sometimes offer limited-time discounts or promotions to motivate the customer to make the purchase.

-After the purchase, the customer enters the retention stage.
+After the purchase, the customer enters the retention phase.

 Here, the focus shifts from acquiring new customers to retaining existing ones.
 The goal is to leave a lasting, positive impression and encourage repeat purchases.

-This involves offering best-in-class customer support, proactive follow-up communications with personalized offers, and rewards for loyalty.
+This involves offering best-in-class customer support, proactive follow-up communications with tailored offers, and rewards for loyalty.
 Effective retention strategies help in building long-term relationships with customers.

 Customer journey: the different stages